DashInvests/manual/1 - Manual.md

 The reason we don’t have a guideline like “3 meetings in two weeks” is because that smells like a transaction, and we’d rather be in a long-term relationship with you.
 We take seriously the process of getting to know a founder and a company, and having the founder truly know and like us.

-Many of our investments have evolved out of months or years of conversation with a founder, much of which started before Bloomberg Beta even existed.
-Yes, some are love at first sight -- but it’s exceedingly rare.
-We’re not sure which will turn out better.
+Many of our investments will evolve out of months or years of conversation with a founder, much of which started before the Dash Investment Foundation even existed.
+Yes, it's possible for a love at first sight situation -- but it’s exceedingly unlikely.
+Either way, we’re not sure which will turn out better.
 But would you tell someone on the first date how many times you had to date them before you decided whether to get married?
 It’s fundamentally unpredictable at first, but it does become clear quickly.

 If you’re in a conversation with us, our policy is “do ask, do tell” -- we are happy to share with you our current sense of excitement and timing.
 You might have to make a decision, and we want you to know where we stand.
 If the elevator doors close while we are thinking on it, so be it.